 |VWC||Vegetation Water Content|

-The baseline algorithm uses a default global constant value of b = 0.8 for all vegetation classes.
+The algorithm uses a default global constant value of b = 0.8 for all vegetation classes.
 The vegetation water content can be estimated using several ancillary data sources.
 The baseline approach utilizes a set of land cover-based equations to estimate VWC from values of the Moderate Resolution Imaging Spectroradiometer (MODIS) derived Normalized Difference Vegetation Index (NDVI), an index derived from visible-near infrared reflectance data.
-The baseline approach uses a MODIS NDVI climatology that was derived based on observations from 2001-2010.
+The approach uses a MODIS NDVI climatology that was derived based on observations from 2001-2010.

 The emissivity that results from the vegetation correction is that of the soil surface, including any effects of surface roughness.
 These effects are removed in order to determine the smooth surface soil emissivity (esoil), which is required for the Fresnel equation inversion.
 One approach to removing this effect is a model described in Choudhury et al. (1979) that yields the bare smooth soil emissivity: